xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/nodels.1.rst

 \ **-b|-**\ **-blame**\

- For values inherited from groups, display which groups provided the inheritence
+ For values inherited from groups, display which groups provided the inheritance